 Trauma to the hoof tissue can cause bruising or bleeding, which can lead to broken blood vessels.
 These bruises are a feeding ground for harmful microbes, like those that can lead to white line disease.

 A hoof wall that’s full of crevices, nail holes, or hoof cracks can allow harmful organisms to gain access to the hoof wall.
 In addition, moist environments can exacerbate this hoof wall separation problem and lead to bacterial and fungal growth.

 Bran is a high-fiber supplement that often contains phytates, which block the absorption of calcium.
 Without calcium, the affected hoof wall can deteriorate and become weak and crumbly.
 Calcium serves as a “glue” for cellular adhesion, which leads to healthy hooves.
 Without adequate calcium levels, you run the risk of white line disease.

 Lastly, both a deficiency and an excess of Vitamin A can result in weak or unhealthy hooves, which puts the affected area at risk of a microbial invasion.

 Can You Treat White Line Disease in Horses?

 Luckily, you can treat white line disease in horses if it’s caught early.
 The most common symptoms of the fungal infection include:

 - Thickening of the white line on the solar surface of the affected hoof

 - Abnormal percussion in areas of the hoof walls

 - The outer hoof wall is the concave opposite of the affected areas

 - Hoof capsule bulges above the affected areas

 - Lameness in advanced stages of the fungal infection

 When treating white line disease in horses, first consider the potential source and address that.
 For example, proper nutrition and hoof hygiene are key.
 Always examine your horse’s hooves for anything out of the ordinary.

 In addition, topical products that jumpstart healing and prevent infection are also key.
 These antimicrobial products can help prevent hoof cracks and other trauma.
 Look for all-natural products that won’t cause harm to you or your horse.
-For example, our hoof care product is perfect for the ongoing maintenance of your horse’s hooves.
+For example, our hoof care and hoof soak products are perfect for the ongoing maintenance of your horse’s hooves.

 Tips to Prevent White Line Disease